Applying to RMPTA

 - For incoming graduate students only: Submit a copy of your acceptance letter or a short letter from the program confirming your incoming status.

 - Mentor's letter of support (400 words or fewer), on institutional letterhead, that includes statements demonstrating the following:

 - An awareness of the protégé's research goals and how they relate to the mentor's research interest and activities

 - A commitment to help support the protégé's research goals as follows:

-- Assist the protégé in developing questions for the protégé to ask the Symposium speakers
+- Before Convention, assist the protégé in developing questions for the protégé to ask at the Symposium,

 - After Convention